mh9924/mCPPS/README.md

 # mCPPS
-Rewrite of mCPPS in C#.
+Rewrite of Matt's CPPS in C#.
 The goal is to create a user-friendly GUI-based source that anyone can use to create a server, with the emulator, SQlite (currently MySQL), and an auto-setup HTTP server (for the Flash client) integrated.

 # Requirements